 GTC evaluated NWI, USGS, LiDAR data and field survey data, considering locations of waters of the United States in the project design.
 The proposed substation and switching station sites avoid dredge and fill impacts to wetland and water features.
-Although GTC will clear vegetation within forested wetland areas that are within the proposed transmission line ROW, thus converting them to non-forested, these areas will remain wetland resources.
+Although GTC will clear vegetation within forested wetland areas that are within the proposed transmission line ROW and thus converting them to non-forested wetlands; they will still remain wetland resources.
 GTC also proposes to clear vegetation along the banks and within the State of Georgia's 25-foot stream buffers that fall within the proposed transmission line ROWs.
 GTC construction contractors will use clearing methods that will leave root systems intact and minimize land disturbance within these areas.
 A variety of methods and equipment can be utilized by the contractor to achieve this requirement.
 These can include hand clearing equipment, normal clearing machinery if conditions are dry at the time of clearing, load distributing mats, and/or equipment with low-ground pressure tracks and/or high-flotation tires with less than 10 PSI distributed load under full operating load.

-GTC is currently developing construction plans, which include designs of vehicular wetland crossings needed for construction and future maintenance.
+GTC has developed construction plans, which designate where vehicular wetland crossings will be needed for construction and future maintenance.
 GTC has identified numerous off-ROW access paths to minimize impacts to waters and wetlands along the proposed transmission line routes.
-GTC anticipates that any separate and complete crossing of waters of the United States would fall within less than a 0.5-acre of impact thresholds under the Section 404 Nationwide Permit Program.
+These access crossings will utilize the USACE's Nationwide Permit 57 for Electric Utility Line and Telecommunications Activities.
+Under Nationwide Permit 57, Note 2 states "For electric utility line or telecommunications activities crossing a single waterbody more than one time as separate and distant locations, or multiple waterbodies at separate and distant locations, each crossing is considered a single and complete project for purposes of NWP authorization".
+GTC construction plans identified separate and complete crossings of waters of the United States that have less than a 0.5-acre of impact thresholds under the Section 404 Nationwide Permit Program (See Tables 9.0 and 10.0).
 GTC is committed to developing plans and designs that minimize impacts to waters of the United States, therefore qualifying for use of the USACE's Nationwide Permit Program and avoiding a Section 404 Individual Permit.